-The Event History screen lists the active alarms present in the UPS system.
+The Event History screen lists the active alarms present in the UPS system (SCC) or modules.
 This screen also displays the prior 128 alarm frames, in a first-in first-out (FIFO) sequence, that have taken place along with the date and the time that each alarm frame occurred.
 Use the Up and Down pads to look through the different alarm frames.

-Figure 21 Event History Report Screen
+Figure 26 Event History Report Screen